VAT in Netherlands

 The tax point is the time when VAT becomes due.
 VAT due should be distinguished from VAT payable.
 VAT is due when the tax point occurs.
 VAT is payable between the day after the end of the reporting period and the due date to submit and pay the VAT return.

 - General rule: Tax point arises when the invoice is issued.
-Invoices must be issued at the latest by 16th day of the month following the month in which the supply was made.
-In case the supply is made before the invoice is issued, then the tax point occurs on the date of supply.
+Invoices must be issued at the latest by 15th day of the month following the month in which the supply was made.
+In case the supply is made and the invoice is not issued, or issued late, then the tax point occurs at the latest on the date on which the invoice should have been issued, and in case of a B2C transaction, in the date of the supply.

 - Prepayments or advanced payments create a tax point because an invoice must be issued for each instalment or prepayment.